jtorral/rocky9-pg17-bundle/genDeploy.md

 # genDeploy

 ### Jorge Torralba

-### This is a new file so not use this yet for reference
+#### Postgressolutions.com

 This is a home brewed option to docker-compose for use with the docker image you create from this repo.
 It is a first go at the project and can use feedback and improvement.
 I will eventually be customized to be more flexible and universal.

 ## What it does

-It creates a way for yoy to manage your docker deploy of this Pgpool repo and it's assets in a way similar to docker-compose by generating a shell script you can use to manage the deploy.
+It creates a way for you to manage your docker deploy from this Pgpool repo and it's assets in a way similar to docker-compose by generating a shell script you can use to manage the deploy.

-    Usage:
+    Usage: genDeploy options

-            ./build-docker-env [OPTION]
+    Description:

+    A for generating docker run files used by images created from the repo this was pulled from.
+    The generated run file can be used to manage your deploy.
+Similar to what you can do with a docker-compose file.

+    Options:
-            -c Name for containers. ( Defaults = pg) -n number of of containers. (default = 1) -s Subnet.
-First 3 octets only.
-Example  172.28.100 -w Name for docker network to create (default = pgnet) -y Create the netork.
-Otherwise, just use the existing network -m Setup postgres environment to use md5 password_encription -p Password for user postgres.
-If usinmg special characters like #! etc .. escape them with a \ ( default = "postgres" )
+      -m                    Setup postgres environment to use md5 password_encription."
+      -p <password>         Password for user postgres.
+If usinmg special characters like #! etc .. escape them with a \ default = \"postgres\""
-            -i docker image to use.
-Must be one of the images listed in the repo's README. ( default = rocky9_pg17_pgpool )
+      -n <number>           number of of containers to create.
+Default is 1. " -r                    Start postgres in containers automatically.
+Otherwise you have to manually start postgres.

+    Required Options:
+      -c <name>             The name container/node names to use.
+This should be a prefix.
+For example if you want 3 postgres containers" pg1, pg2 and pg3.
+Simply provide \"pg\" since this script will know how to name them."
+      -w <network>          The name of the network to bind the containers to.
+You can provide an existing network name or a new one to create."
+      -s <subnet>           If creating a new network, provide the first 3 octets for the subnet to use with the new network.
+For example: 192.168.50"
+      -i <image>            docker image to use.
+If you created your own image tage, set it here."

 ### For example

 If you wish to create a deploy of a single Postgres node with the name  **pgdemo** running on a custom docker network called  **pgdemonet** with a subnet of **192.168.10**  you would run the following .

-    ./build-docker-env -s 192.168.10 -w pgdemonet -c pgdemo
+    ./genDeploy -s 192.168.10 -w pgdemonet -c pgdemo

 Which would output the following: